 DIY Bead Board Ceiling for the Boys Bedroom Remodel

-The first thing Jason did after taking down a lot of the half closet walls was put up the bead board ceiling.
+The first thing Jason did after taking down a lot of the half closet walls was patch the walls & put up the bead board ceiling.

-I love how clean & bright his bedroom looks now.
+I love how clean & bright his boys bedroom remodel looks now.

 DIY Bunk Beds for a Boys Bedroom Remodel